thesis-php/amqp/README.md

 }
 ```

-You will receive back the `DeliveryConfirmation`, which allows you to deal with confirmations:
+You will receive back the `PublishBatchConfirmation`, which allows you to deal with confirmations:
-- `DeliveryConfirmation::awaitAll` - await all confirmations or throw an `\LogicException`, if there are any unconfirmed messages.
+- `PublishBatchConfirmation::awaitAll` - await all confirmations or throw an `\LogicException`, if there are any unconfirmed messages.
-- `DeliveryConfirmation::unconfirmed` - await all confirmations and return only unconfirmed ones.
+- `PublishBatchConfirmation::unconfirmed` - await all confirmations and return only unconfirmed ones.

 #### get